yeungsammy2002/TNET001-Windows_Server_2016/Concepts_n_Therories_collections/S01_Share_n_DFS.md

 -> it may ask ***"Do you want to create a replication group?"***, click **"No"**

+### Delete Shared Folders
+Beware that you have to delete all the replication group and link through **"DFS Management" MMC** before you delete the shared folders for replication.

 ### Installing DFS Namespace & DFS Replication Roles through PowerShell
 We could also do exactly the same thing in ***PowerShell***:
 ```